Back to all articles

 Scan cycle & determinismOften event-driven assumptionsTuned for scan-based, PLC-safe patterns

-Ladder / graphical IDEMostly pseudocode; blind to LD in the IDEWorks with ladder logic and project context
+Ladder / graphical IDEMostly pseudocode; weak at LD generationLadder-first generation and project context

 Vendor dialect & instructionsMixed or invented syntaxPlatform- and instruction-set aware